software-mansion/react-native-executorch/docs/docs/module-api/executorch-bindings.md

 ## Performing an Inference

-To run model with ExecuTorch Bindings you have to know shape and type of input tensor.
-The type will be automatically infered from the array you pass to `forward` method as `input`.
+To run model with ExecuTorch Bindings it's essential to specify the shape of the input tensor.
+However, there's no need to explicitly define the input type, as it will automatically be inferred from the array you pass to `forward` method.
 However you will still need to explicitly provide shape for the tensor.
 Outputs from the model, such as classification probabilities, are returned in raw format.

 ## End to end example